Key Points for a Happy Mom Life

 Gratitude improves relationships, stress levels, resilience, immunity and more.
 Most crucial for this post, gratitude increases the capacity for joy (source).

 So, choose three things in your morning to be grateful for.
 Perhaps you had a delicious cup of coffee, your son made his bed, or you got in some exercise.
 Be specific, and change it up daily.
+Or, check out more unique ideas to practice gratitude HERE.

 *Bonus: If you’re struggling to enjoy motherhood lately, make those three gratitudes center around your children.
 What are you grateful for about them specifically?